Fire Control

 It's time to rethink firefighting

-Lighter-than-Air technology has the capacity to eliminate the inferno by bringing greater resources to the fight and deploying them with greater accuracy.
+Lighter-than-Air technology (LTA) has the capacity to eliminate the inferno by bringing greater resources to the fight and deploying them with greater accuracy.

 The Intensity

-During this period, firefighting efforts are at the mercy of the weather as shifting winds can greatly intensify the blaze.
+During this period, firefighting efforts are at the mercy of the weather, as shifting winds can greatly intensify the blaze.

 The Great Fire of 1871